vEnhance/1802/src/vecfield.typ

 #exer[
-  Take a few deep breaths, touch some grass, and have a nice drink of water, so that you can look at @fig-int-chart-stokes without feeling fear.
+  Take a few deep breaths, touch some grass, and have a nice drink of water, so that you can look at @poster-stokes without feeling fear.
 ] <exer-touchgrass>

 #exer[
-  Print out a copy of the high-resolution version of @fig-int-chart-stokes (which can be downloaded at #url("https://web.evanchen.cc/textbooks/poster-stokes.pdf")) and hang it in your room.
+  Print out a copy of the high-resolution version of @poster-stokes (which can be downloaded at #url("https://web.evanchen.cc/textbooks/poster-stokes.pdf")) and hang it in your room.
 ] <exer-poster>